Eugeniobr/DisasterResponse/README.md

 ### Project Motivation:

 This is the second project of the Udacity Data Scientist Nanodegree.
 In this project, I have implemented an ETL and a Machine Learning pipeline.
-The main purpose of this project was to build a system that correctly classifies messages.
+The main purpose of this project was to build a system that identifies relevant messages and correctly classifies them.

 ### Run: